 As San Marcos salamander habitat below Spring Lake Dam and in Spring Lake remains fairly consistent from spring to fall, there was no attempt to quantify habitat changes similar to the Fountain Darter aquatic vegetation assessment.
-Additionally, there was no drying of surface habitat in the San Marcos system in 2020.
+Additionally, there was no drying of surface habitat in the San Marcos system in 2021.
 As such, there was no quantification of disturbance using exposed surface area overlapping with occupied habitat.
-Therefore, the only known disturbance of occupied San Marcos salamander habitat in 2020 was from recreational activities below Spring Lake dam.
+Therefore, the only known disturbance of occupied San Marcos salamander habitat in 2021 was from recreational activities below Spring Lake dam.
 As there is not a quantification of recreation in this sample reach, the percentage of retention of aquatic vegetation in the Spring Lake dam reach calculated for the Fountain Darter was used (as in each previous year) for the San Marcos salamander as a surrogate for disturbance.
-As shown in Table 7, there was an increase in aquatic vegetation retention in the Spring Lake Dam study reach during 2020 compared to average conditions resulting in no calculated impact to San Marcos salamander habitat below the dam.
+As shown in Table 7, there was a 236 m2 impacted area calculated for the Spring Lake Dam reach.

-Texas blind salamander: There is no surface habitat documented in the Item M assessment (SECTION 1) for the Texas blind salamander.
-There were no aquifer impacts noted via HCP measures or drought in 2020, and thus, no impacted habitat is reported for the Texas blind salamander in this assessment.
+Texas blind salamander:

+There is no surface habitat documented in the Item M assessment (SECTION 1) for the Texas blind salamander.
+There were no aquifer impacts noted via HCP measures or drought in 2021, and thus, no impacted habitat is reported for the Texas blind salamander in this assessment.